What is closing in sales?

 The Ben Franklin close lists pros and cons with the prospect.
 You're helping analytical buyers see that benefits outweigh costs.

-Example: "Let's map out the advantages and disadvantages together."
+"Let's map out the advantages and disadvantages together."

-Use this for analytical buyers or complex evaluations.
-Just make sure the pros genuinely outweigh the cons, or this backfires.
+Make sure the pros genuinely outweigh the cons, or this backfires.

 9. The Scale Close